NutchapolSal/files/chromaeffects/README.md

 ![wa]

-**requested by _syed\_bokhari_, original by possibly _puffnpluky76_**
+**requested by _syed\_bokhari_, original by _The Silent Navi_**

 > hello guys, there used to be a black widow chroma lighting effect profile, called Raining neon.
-You can see it in this video in spot number 3 https://www.youtube.com/watch?v=PTv9nN71cSY.
+You can see it in this video in spot number 3 [https://www.youtube.com/watch?v=PTv9nN71cSY](https://youtu.be/PTv9nN71cSY?t=121).
 Can some one make it into a huntsman elite profile?\

+*12 Sep 2019* - Thanks to _Aarryah_, the original vid from syed didn't include the ripple so from [this better reference](https://www.youtube.com/watch?v=mgJgS5Fu4Xw), i updated it.

 ## [reactiveblackout](#jump-list)
 [![reactiveblackout](https://github.com/NutchapolSal/files/raw/master/chromaeffects/prev/reactiveblackout.gif "reactiveblackout")](https://github.com/NutchapolSal/files/raw/master/chromaeffects/n-reactiveblackout.ChromaEffects)